Vishesh-Nagar/Agents/agent_team/README.md

 ## Project Structure

-The monolithic `main.py` has been refactored into modular components for better maintainability and scalability:
+The monolithic code has been refactored into modular components for better maintainability and scalability:

 ```
 agent_team/